harneetsahi/wikimedia-bannerProject/README.md

 - Banner image

 All of these elements can be modified using the form controls.
+The page is accessibile for keyboard users and voiceover users.

 The page is fully responsive including the navbar, form, images, icons, fonts, and the banner height.